Feline Distemper in Cats: Infection, Symptoms, and Treatment

 The retina contains the light receptors.
 When these receptors are stimulated by light, they send a message along the optic nerve to the brain, which then creates an image.
 Kittens affected by the distemper virus while they are still inside their mother's uterus may suffer from retinal dysplasia, a disorder in which the retina develops abnormally.

 Sailor, a Cat With Cerebellar Hypoplasia

 Cerebellar Hypoplasia and Cerebellar Ataxia in Cats

 Kittens who have cerebellar hypoplasia are born with movement problems, a condition known as cerebellar ataxia.
-These problems include lack of coordination and balance, jerky movements and muscle tremors.
+These problems include lack of coordination and balance, jerky movements, and muscle tremors.

-Watching an affected cat try to move is very sad for someone who isn't familiar with cerebellar hypoplasia, but the condition doesn't get any worse once a kitten is born and isn't painful.
+Watching an affected cat as it tries to move is very sad for someone who isn't familiar with cerebellar hypoplasia, but the condition doesn't get any worse once a kitten is born and isn't painful.
 The cat learns to compensate somewhat for its disability and has a normal lifespan, providing the owner protects it from possible dangers caused by its inability to fully control its movements.
-Owners of cats with cerebellar hypoplasia and ataxia say that the animals lead happy lives if they are part of a loving family.
+Owners of cats with cerebellar hypoplasia and ataxia say that the animals can lead happy lives if they are part of a loving family.
 The mental development of the cats is normal.

-Symptoms of Feline Distemper
+Possible Symptoms of Feline Distemper

-Fever, depression, loss of appetite and dehydration are generally the first distemper symptoms to appear.
+Fever, depression, loss of appetite, and dehydration are generally the first distemper symptoms to appear.
 A cat may sit in front of its water bowl for long periods but be unable to drink.

 One or two days after the first appearance of the fever more symptoms may appear.
-These include the following.
+These include the following: